-The MHPRRB hearings are held quarterly, on the fourth Wednesday of the month (February, May, August, and November) or as needed, at the Ventura County Government Center, Hall of Administration.
-A total of 12 MHPRRB hearings were held during the reporting period.
+The MHPRRB hearings are held quarterly, typically on the third Wednesday of the month (February, May, August, and November) or as needed, at the Ventura County Government Center, Hall of Administration.
+Due to the COVID-19 pandemic, and based on the recommendation of the Ventura County Public Health Officer to promote social distancing, the MHPRRB met virtually using teleconference and videoconference formats pursuant to Government Code section 54953, subdivision (e).
+The MHPRRB met virtually from early 2020 to early 2022 and resumed in-person meetings in May 2022.
+A total of 14 MHPRRB meetings were held during the reporting period.
 (See Table 3, below.)